wetee-dao/metamask-snap/README.md

   <img src="https://raw.githubusercontent.com/PolkaGate/snap/main/docs/images/simpleTransfer.png" alt="Image" width="1000" />
 </p>

-Note: This Metamask snap operates autonomously and does not rely on other extensions within the Polkadot ecosystem for its functionality.
+Note: This MetaMask snap operates autonomously and does not rely on other extensions within the Polkadot ecosystem for its functionality.

 ## Polkagate Snap Security Audit Report